itoshiyanazawa/itoshiyanazawa/README.md

 ## 🚀 About Me

-- 🏢 I’m currently looking for full time position for Data Science/Data Analyst
+- 🏢 I’m a data analyst for the aviation industry
 - 🌱 I’m learning **Data Engineering, ML**
 - 📫 How to reach me **itoshi.yanazawa@gmail.com** or **LinkedIn**